 EMT and Fire Academy students shall wear their program uniform.
-They should wear a short or long sleeved t-shirt, pants, belt, and boots, unless otherwise directed.
+They should wear a short or long- sleeved t-shirt, pants, belt, and boots, unless otherwise directed.
 The clothing should be clean and freshly ironed with boots and belt polished.
-No hats or sunglasses shall be worn indoors and only EOC hats can be worn on campus.